 We’ve covered some high level ideas, but now it’s time to get a little more specific.
 Let’s walk through a few tips and best practices for recruiting on social media.

-Livestream an event or conference.
 When it comes to the digital world, video is now king.
-This opens up a world of possibilities when it comes to social media recruiting.
+This opens up a world of possibilities for social media recruiting.
 Livestream an event in your office or conference at which you’re presenting.
-Host Q&A sessions for viewers to learn more about your company ask questions that your team can respond to in real-time.
+Host Q&A sessions for viewers to learn more about your company and ask questions that your team can respond to in real-time.
 Share a behind the perspective of life at your company.